Schenectady Light Opera Company: History of the company

 In April 2010, SLOC purchased several buildings from the Albany Catholic Diocese that were St John the Baptist, between Franklin and Liberty Streets in Schenectady.
 This was a major undertaking in order to have sufficient space for performing, rehearsal, storage of costumes and equipment, on-site office and meeting needs, live-in property manager, rentals, plus parking and future additions for set construction and storage.
 It also is much nicer for audiences, production teams and other volunteers, since it is handicapped accessible, has convenient parking, restaurants within walking distance and is in Schenectady's developing arts district.

 After SLOC purchased its new home, the Northeast Ballet Company also needed a new home and moved in as a lease tenant in October 2010.
 This fit the vision SLOC's Board and members had of creating a small performing arts complex for local groups.
 NEB has expanded their lease space as they have grown in the SLOC performing arts complex.

 The opening production in February 2011 in the new theater complex was The Drowsy Chaperone, which played to packed houses.
 Many reviewers have written that the quality of SLOC's productions achieved a higher level since being in the new theater.

-Since opening at its new theater, SLOC has presented highly acclaimed and award-winning productions including: The Drowsy Chaperone, Les Misérables (Youth Production), Hairspray, Fiddler on the Roof, Dirty Rotten Scoundrels, Guys and Dolls, Caroline, or Change, The 25th Annual Putnam County Spelling Bee (Directed by a high school student), and Young Frankenstein.
+Since opening at its new theater, SLOC has presented acclaimed and award-winning productions including: The Drowsy Chaperone, Les Misérables (Youth Production), Hairspray, Fiddler on the Roof, Dirty Rotten Scoundrels, Guys and Dolls, Caroline, or Change, The 25th Annual Putnam County Spelling Bee (directed by a high school student), and Young Frankenstein.
 SLOC has expanded its resources to offer youth the opportunity to develop their performing, technical and artistic skills with productions and workshops.

 In March of 2020, the SLOC Board of Directors made the decision to close down the theater buildings and subsequently, the production of A Funny Thing Happened on the Way to the Forum that was due to open that week, in light of the COVID-19 pandemic.
 The theater did not produce another show until September of 2021 with Ordinary Days.
 During the shut-down, they were able to maintain the campus and reopen their doors due to the generosity of donors and their volunteers.
 The theater provided digital content in the form of workshops, panel discussions, informational videos and fundraisers during that year, which can still be found on their website.

 SLOC's future plans are to improve the facilities with a new lobby and a set construction and storage facility.
 The SLOC Board of Directors has developed a new strategic plan, which provides guidance for operational improvements to strive for success internally as well as for its customers.

-High School Awards Program
+High school awards program

 SLOC holds an annual High School Awards program in which a committee of SLOC board members observe high school shows, then later in the year awards excellent performers and the top three high school musicals in the Capital District.